 Three beginner mistakes we see too often

 Investing mistakes are inevitable, but here are the ones we see often at the start of any investing journey.

 - Influence by unreliable sources

 Getting sucked into media hype can be the downfall of investors cutting their teeth in the property market.
 This is especially relevant in commercial investing where industries are subject to different macroeconomic factors.

 To avoid this mistake, ensure you’re getting your information from reputable sources.
-Look past the newspapers and use research from reputable organisations like CBRE and JLL that specialise in commercial property analytics.
+Look past the newspapers and use research from reputable organisations like the ABS and CoreLogic that specialist in property research and statistics.

 - Failing to invest in an expert team

 The team you surround yourself with will help you make your commercial investment as successful as it can be.